 Identifying Common Mimickers

 Sometimes, it’s difficult to determine if you’re experiencing a true hunger cue or if your appetite is triggered for some other reason.
 Dehydration is a common culprit.
-If you haven’t been drinking enough water, you may misinterpret your body’s response as being hunger.
+If you haven’t been drinking enough water, you may misinterpret your body’s response as being hungry.
 Before eating a meal or snack, try drinking a glass of water.
 Other common mimickers of hunger include stress and boredom.
 In these cases, a person might consume unneeded calories simply as a coping mechanism.
 Fatigue is another common problem.
 Many people eat more when they are overly tired because eating seems like a good way to get an energy boost.
 In this case, taking a nap can help ward off false appetite cues.